smartheim/core/readme.md

   Core provides IOServices with changed Addon Thing properties, if configured filters pass.
   Received *Commands* are routed back to core and to respective Addons if, again, the configured filters pass.
 - ohx-core acts as a notification service.
 Addons can extend the service by providing additional notification channels.

+`ohx-backup` executes backup strategies.
+  It requires full read access to the ohx_root_dir and write access to a ohx_root_dir/backups directory.
-- Backup strategies are executed by core.
+- Backup strategies cannot be extended via Addons (yet?).
+Two strategies are provided:
+  - Google Drive
+  - Local files
+- If the config directory is a git repository:
+  - By default 24 hours after a change has been registered, a commit of all changes up to the current time is performed.
+  - A user may create named configuration "snapshots" (git tags).
+  - The service allows to restore configuration to a previous or more recent snapshot

 `ohx-serve` is a static https file server for web-uis.
-- It generates a self-signed https certificate if none is found at start up and redirects http requests to https.
+- It generates a self-signed https certificate if none is found at start up
+- It redirects http requests to https.
+Always.
 - It provides a REST-like access (GET/POST/PUT/DELETE) to ioservice and interconnection configurations, rules, scripts, and general configuration.
 - Without `ohx-serve` there will be no http(s) server, so no *Setup & Maintenance* Web UI and no way to manipulate configurations, rules, scripts via a web API.
 You can still just alter the files for configuration.

 `ohx-ruleengine` is an [Event, Condition, Action](https://en.wikipedia.org/wiki/Event_condition_action) rule engine.
 - Addons can register additional "Events", "Conditions", "Actions" and "Transformations" types.
- Please check the Rust generated documentation as well as the more detailed rule engine [readme](ruleengine/readme.md).
+ Please check the Rust generated documentation as well as the more detailed rule engine [readme](ohx-ruleengine/readme.md).
 - Without `ohx-ruleengine` scripts and rules are not enabled, but Addon interconnection does work.
 If you only require the interconnect functionality, just do not start up `ohx-ruleengine`.